mbdevpl/VaDoR/README.md

 License
 -------

 Copyright 2012.
-All rights reserved: M. Bysiek, R. �ojek, S. Peryt.
+All rights reserved: M. Bysiek, R. Łojek, S. Peryt.
 Do not distribute without permission of all of the authors, unless different license is applied for specific source code files.